 - 2.1.
-Default Fund corpus, refers to the contribution required to be made by all members of the segment towards each fund viz. the MIBOR & MIOIS-Default Fund and the MIFOR-Default Fund.
-The corpus for both the funds is determined at the end of each month, and is applicable for the following month. - 2.2.
-Corpus of each Default Fund, which is revised at the end of each month, is determined by the Clearing Corporation on the basis of daily Credit Stress Test results as follows: - 1) For each stress scenario, CCIL determines the sum of - highest stress loss on account of a member and its affiliates and, - 50% of second highest stress loss on account of a member and its affiliates. - 2) The size of Default Fund is based on the highest such sum in the preceding six months, along with the stress losses on account of five weak entities on the same day and the same scenario that had the highest such sum of stress losses. - 3) In case such revision results in a reduction in the corpus of the Default Fund to an amount which is less than 85% of the corpus prevailing at the time of the revision, then the revised corpus shall be restricted to 85% of the prevailing default fund corpus. - 2.3.
-Additionally, in the event, the sum of the highest stress loss on account of a member and its affiliates and 50% of the second highest stress loss on account of a member and its affiliates on any stress test scenario exceeds 95% of prefunded default handling resources, additional contributions towards default fund are called from the participants, to the extent by which such sum exceeds 95% of prefunded default handling resources.
+Default Fund corpus, refers to the contribution required to be made by all members of the segment towards each fund viz.
+SEC-DF and TPR-DF.
+The corpus for both the funds shall be determined at the end of each month, and shall be applicable for the following month. - 2.2.
+Corpus of each Default Fund shall be determined by the Clearing Corporation on the basis of daily Credit Stress Test results as follows:

+- 2.2.1.
+The Default fund shall be equal to the sum of the highest stress loss on account of a Member & its affiliates in the preceding six months period and the highest stress losses on account of five weak entities (on same day and same scenario as the highest stress loss). - 2.2.2.
+In case such revision results in a reduction in the corpus of the Default Fund to an amount which is less than 85% of the corpus prevailing at the time of the revision, then the revised corpus shall be restricted to 85% of the prevailing default fund corpus. - 2.3.
+Additionally, during the month, in the event, the highest stress loss on account of a Member and its affiliates exceeds 95% of prefunded default handling resources, the respective Default Fund shall be revised and, additional contributions towards that Default Fund shall be called, to the extent by which the stress loss exceeds 95% of pre-funded default handling resources.
 This call for additional contributions will be made on the day stress test results indicate a breach of resources.